 7. Get into the Deep Work State of Mind

 Give Cal Newport’s Deep Work a quick read.
 In his book, he’s trying to say something quite similar to what Mihaly Csikszentmihalyi says in his book called Flow.
 By the way, these two are a must-read for any entrepreneur.

 But there’s a subtle difference.
-While Flow state is achieved without force or any persuasion, Deep Work state of mind requires hard work and perseverance.
+While the Flow state is achieved without force or any persuasion, the Deep Work state of mind requires hard work and perseverance.

 Push yourself to cut out all distractions, achieve deep work, fix a routine, get disciplined, and perform at your peak best.
 Much like Pomodoro, it pushes you to work in batches of either 60 or 90 minutes.